Start a Research Project

 Using a citation manager can help you to organize your citations and seamlessly create a bibliography at the end of a research paper or manuscript.
 You can learn about two of the citations mangers commonly used in the health sciences below.

-Mendeley is a freely available citation manager that allows you to manage your PDFs and create a database of your own citations by importing references or PDFs.
-Mendeley also has a plug-in for MS Word call Cite-O-Matic which allows you to format papers and bibliographies.
+Zotero is a freely available citation manager that allows you to manage your PDFs and create a database of your own citations by importing references or PDFs.
+Zotero also has a plug-in for MS Word, LibreOffice, or Google Docs which allows you to format papers and bibliographies.

 NLM Citation Style